shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

   - NEW: Can save traffic history to a custom location (USB or JFFS, for instance) to preserve it between reboots.
   - NEW: Added Monthly traffic page (ported from Tomato)
+  - NEW: Added the Performance Tuning page (with temperature).
+  - FIXED: Webui authentication was bypassed by the web server
+  - FIXED: Httpd crash when uploading a FW or settings file over https - should simply fail now.
+For now you have to use http for flashing the FW or restoring your settings from a saved config file.

 3.0.0.3.108.4: